-Applicants should be aware that certain felony convictions will make them ineligible for licensure prior to entry or during the course of the educational program.
-Therefore they may be unable to work as a registered nurse.
-Please direct any concerns to the Pennsylvania State Board of Nursing before continuing the application process.
+Applicants should be aware that certain felony convictions may make them ineligible for state licensure.
+Therefore an individual may be ineligible to work as a registered nurse.
+The Pennsylvania State Board of Nursing reserves the right to deny licensure based upon the applicants criminal history, even if that individual has completed the nursing program.

-- Apply online for admission to West Penn Hospital School of Nursing in affiliation with Clarion University Pittsburgh Campus
+Apply online for admission to West Penn Hospital School of Nursing.

 West Penn Hospital School of Nursing